How do you create tape art?

 In the beginning I used packing tape to fill in larger sections of my marker drawings.
 Once I hung them on street lamps, the light’s effect opened up new ideas with ditching markers and just using tape.
-Here are some of my first tapes:
+Here are some examples

 Can I buy artwork?

-Sure, selling my art allows me to maintain my public projects and to focus on creating.
-I have tape artwork for sale on my website (click here).
-I can also advise you on matching solutions on how to display tape art best indoor.How do I proceed?
+Absolutely, selling my art allows me to maintain my public projects and to focus on creating.
+I have tape artwork for sale in the buy-section.

 Write me an email at email@example.com and let me know the following: